rmaraqa/incident-response-and-systems/forensic-investigations/forensic-investigations/case-helen-honoka/README.md

 The investigation followed a structured, evidence-driven methodology:
 - Identification and validation of relevant forensic artifacts
 - Correlation of file system activity, application usage, and access logs
-- Timeline synthesis to model user behavior over time
+- Timeline synthesis to model user behavior
 - Evaluation of technical evidence within organizational and contextual constraints

 Key Findings